 - Observe the long-term performance of your SSPs.
 It’s better to stay away from constantly underperforming ones.
 Doing so will reduce the chances of sending duplicate requests without risking a significant part of your revenue.

 The SPO movement will keep gaining heat because of rising complexities in the ad tech industry.
 The buyers will push for a direct and short route for their ads.
-The publishers with unique and premium supplies will always have the upper hand in the game.
-If your inventory is in demand, then the advertisers will find ways to reach it.
+Publishers with unique and premium supplies will always have the upper hand in the game.
+If your inventory is in demand, the advertisers will find ways to reach it.
 The buyers will prefer you more when you can offer your inventory through an optimized path.

 But SPO is not the end of the story.
 There’s another similar trend, called demand path optimization (DPO), approaching the industry.
 It will help publishers prevent their ad inventory from selling at less than optimum rates.
 While SPO starts from the advertiser’s end, DPO starts from the publisher’s.
 Read more about it here.